SafranCassiopee/php-metar-decoder/README.md

 If you find a valid METAR that is badly parsed by this library, please open a github issue with all possible details:

 - the full METAR causing problem
-- parsing exception returned by the library
+- the parsing exception returned by the library
 - how you expected the decoder to behave
-- links to support your proposal
+- anything to support your proposal (links to official websites appreciated)

 If you want to improve or enrich the test suite, fork the repository and submit your changes with a pull request.